microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 <!-- As an example of this section, see the Examples section for the PasswordBox control
 (https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box#examples). -->
-> Note: In this version of the specification, only a single LayoutMode is implied.
-In the future, more documentation will be added on a second LayoutMode.
-The LayoutMode property will change the visual layout of the components, not the functionality.
-The current LayoutMode shown is "InformationBar", where the components are vertically aligned in a single plane.
-The second LayoutMode, "Toast", will look more similar to a system notification in it's component layout, details TBD.
+> Note: In this version of the specification, only a single DisplayMode is implied.
+In the future, more documentation will be added on a second DisplayMode.
+The DisplayMode property will change the visual layout of the components, not the functionality.
+The current LayoutMode shown is "Docked", for scenarios where the InfoBar will be inline with other UI elements and take up layout space.
+The second DisplayMode, "Floating", is intended for scenarios where the InfoBar is on top of other content as in a PopUp or overlay.
+More details TBD.

 An app notification can have several configurations, here are some notable ones.